 *Part-time or hourly applicants may be considered.

-Description: The Program Assistant will assist with our five main programs including our Environmental Filmmaking Club, Leadership Council, Climate Literacy Project, Huliau Green Events, and our Kūkulu Pilina professional development programs.
-They will also help plan and lead our various summer programs.
-You will assist the Executive Director and Program Managers with all aspects of program planning, execution and reporting.
-The degree of assistance with each program will vary based on program needs and your area of expertise.
+The Program Assistant will help plan and deliver our five main programs: Environmental Filmmaking Club, Leadership Council, Climate Literacy Project, Huliau Green Events, and our Kūkulu Pilina professional development and ʻāina-based programs.
+You will also assist in coordinating and leading our summer programs, as well as supporting our fundraising events and outreach efforts.
+This role supports the Executive Director and Program Managers in all aspects of program planning, delivery, and reporting.
+The balance of responsibilities across programs will vary based on program needs and the skills and interests of the selected candidate.

 • Knowledge of Hawaiian culture and language

-• Prior filmmaking experience
+• Experience in filmmaking

-• Social media and/or website development skills
+• Social media and/or website management skills

 • Event management and/or waste management experience

-• Basic email, phone and spreadsheet knowledge
+• Proficiency in email, phone, and spreadsheet tools

 • Outreach and education experience

-About Maui Huliau:
+About Maui Huliau Foundation: